Kleemann/Clean-Swift-Templates/README.md

 # Clean-Swift-Templates

-Kleemanns version of the clean swift templates.
+Kleemanns version of the [Clean Swift](http://clean-swift.com) templates.
 Updated for swift 3.
 This also include a snippet for use-case models

 ### Install: